-Heather Busselman, Elementary Vice-President
+Heather Bushelman, Elementary Vice-President

 This is my 18th year in education, serving 13 as an elementary school counselor.
 Originally from southern Kentucky, I am now in Boone County at Longbranch Elementary.
 My husband is an administrator and I have two kids, 13 and 10.
 I have been blessed to serve on the KDE Counselor's Advisory Council and Boone County's district SEL task force.
 My passion is constantly learning new strategies that are best for kids and families focusing on the whole child.

-Middle School Vice-President
+Francine Kemper, Middle School Vice-President

 Kimberly Castle, Secondary Vice-President